 Implementation of the Model Code

+The Model Code of Professional Conduct has been implemented in whole or in part by all law societies except the Chambre des notaires in Quebec.
 To see the implementation status of the Model Code of Professional Conduct, please see the map below (as of November 15, 2016)

 - The Law Society of Nunavut voted to implement the Model Code on November 7th, 2016.